 - Trimmed Brussels sprouts are also available in bags.
 If using, purchase 1 1/2 pounds of Brussels sprouts.

 - To make ahead, assemble Brussels sprouts mixture as directed above.
 Cover, refrigerate.
 When ready to bake, heat oven to 350°F. Bake 50-60 minutes or until heated through.

-Brussels sprouts and artichokes - two of our favorite vegetables that are becoming staples in everyone's kitchen.
+Brussels sprouts and artichokes–two of our favorite vegetables.
 From salads to pizzas to simply roasted these recipes give you new ideas for serving.